arthurg161/arthurg161/README.md

 ### 📚 **What I'm Learning**
 #### **Financial Engineering**  @[WQU](https://www.wqu.edu/)
 - Financial Markets
+- Financial Data
-- Financial Data & Econometrics
+- Financial Econometrics
+- Derivative Pricing
-- Derivative Pricing & Stochastic Modeling
+- Stochastic Modeling
+- Machine Learning for Finance
-- Machine Learning & Deep Learning for Finance
+- Deep Learning for Finance
+- Portfolio Management
-- Portfolio & Risk Management
+- Risk Management
 #

-### 💡 **Fun Facts About Me**
+### 💡 **About Me**
+- 🎓 I hold a Bachelor’s in Control and Automation Engineering, a Master’s in Mechanical Engineering specializing in Welding Automation, and a Postgraduate in Data Science with an emphasis on Financial Markets.
 - 🌍 I studied abroad in **Budapest** <img src="https://upload.wikimedia.org/wikipedia/commons/c/c1/Flag_of_Hungary.svg" width="17" height="10" alt="Hungary Flag"> where I developed appreciation for different cultures and global perspectives.
 - 🧩 I enjoy solving **optimization problems**, both in code and in life!
 - 🎨 I believe data visualization is both an art and a science 🔬